10xwithankit/Book-Template/README.md

-# Google-Sheets-Book
+# The Spreadsheet Innovator's Blueprint: Analytics, Automation, and AI
-The Spreadsheet Innovator's Blueprint: Analytics, Automation, and AI
+A Comprehensive Guide to Building, Deploying, and Monetizing AI-Powered Google Sheets Add-ons